-The objectives of treatment may be to alleviate the symptoms of hormonal imbalance, establish menstruation, prevent complications and / or achieve fertility, although not all of these objectives can be achieved in all cases.
+The treatment objectives may be to alleviate the symptoms of hormonal imbalance, establish menstruation, prevent complications, and achieve fertility.
+However, not all of these objectives can be completed in all cases.

 In cases where genetic or anatomical abnormalities are the cause of amenorrhea (usually primary amenorrhea), surgery may be recommended.

-Hypothalamic amenorrhea that is related to weight loss, excessive exercise, physical illness, or emotional stress can usually be corrected by addressing the underlying cause.
+Hypothalamic amenorrhea related to weight loss, excessive exercise, physical illness, or emotional stress can usually be corrected by addressing the underlying cause.

-For example, weight gain and reduction in exercise intensity can usually restore menstrual periods in women who have developed amenorrhea due to weight loss or excessively intense exercise that have no other causes of amenorrhea.
+For example, weight gain and reduction in exercise intensity can usually restore menstrual periods in women who have developed amenorrhea due to weight loss or excessively intense exercise with no other causes of amenorrhea.

 In some cases, nutritional counseling can be beneficial.

-In premature ovarian failure, hormone therapy can be recommended to avoid the unpleasant symptoms of estrogen depletion and to prevent complications of low estrogen, such as osteoporosis.
+In premature ovarian failure, hormone therapy can be recommended to avoid the unpleasant symptoms of estrogen depletion and prevent low estrogen complications, such as osteoporosis.

 This may consist of oral contraceptive pills for women who do not want a pregnancy or alternative estrogen and progesterone medications.